Citizenship

 • Is it possible for dual citizens to have bank accounts?

-In the United States, dual nationals must file a Report of Foreign Bank Accounts (FBAR) if the total value of their foreign financial accounts exceeds $10,000 during the year.
+In the United States, dual nationals must file a Report of Foreign Bank Accounts, or FBAR, if the total value of their foreign financial accounts exceeds $10,000 during the year.
 Other than that, there are no restrictions on dual citizens having bank accounts.

 • How old do you have to be to obtain dual citizenship?

 You must be at least 18 years old to apply for dual citizenship.
-However, in some countries like the US, children can automatically obtain dual nationality if a child is born to national parents.
+However, in some countries like the US, children can automatically obtain dual nationality if a child is born in the country to foreign parents.